Lyme Disease: What You Need to Know

 “Two housewives in Lyme, Connecticut noticed children in the neighborhood were becoming ill,” says Dr. Edlow, author of the book Bull’s-Eye: Unraveling The Medical Mystery of Lyme Disease and The Deadly Dinner Party and Other Medical Detective Stories.
 “But it took nearly 10 years to actually track down the full range of symptoms and the causative bacterium.”

-Dr. Edlow says he’s seeing more tick bite cases in the ED these days.
+Dr. Edlow says he’s seeing more tick bite cases in the ED these days, and 2014 has seemed to be a banner year for ticks.
 In part, he says it’s because people are more aware that ticks can transmit disease and know the importance of prompt treatment.
 Over time, Lyme disease is becoming more common in New England.

 “Anywhere you see a deer, there are ticks that transmit Lyme disease, and in New England, that means just about anywhere,” notes Dr. Edlow.